-The State maintains Fiduciary funds for the assets of Pension and Other Employee Benefit Trust funds, a Fiduciary Component Unit, an Investment Trust fund, a Private-Purpose Trust fund, and Custodial Funds.
-The net positions of the State's Fiduciary funds totaled \$55.9 billion, an increase of \$6,301.9 million when compared to the prior year ending net position.
+The State maintains Fiduciary funds for the assets of Pension and Other Employee Benefit (OPEB) Trust funds, a Fiduciary Component Unit, an Investment Trust Fund, a Private-Purpose Trust fund, and Custodial Funds.
+The net positions of the State's fiduciary funds totaled \$63.7 billion, an increase of \$7.7 billion (or 13.9 percent) when compared to the prior fiscal year ending net position.